JCSDA/jedi-docs/docs/cloud/cluster.rst

    initial_queue_size = 0

 This means that the cluster will boot up with only the master node.
 It will not create any compute nodes until you ask it to by submitting a batch job (see :ref:`below <awspc-run>`).
-Furthermore, the Master node is typically a smaller, less expensive instance type than the compute nodes so charges should be comparable to the :doc:`single-node <singlenode>` case until you actually run something substantial.
+Furthermore, the Master node is typically a smaller, less expensive instance type than the compute nodes so charges should be comparable to the :doc:`single-node <singlenode>` case until you actually run something substantial across multiple nodes.

 .. _awspc-login: